About End Polio Now

 In 1985, Rotary International launched Polio Plus, an ambitious programme to immunize the world's children against polio when there were approximately 1,000 new cases every day with 3 viruses endemic in 125 countries.
 Rotary's grassroots leadership, volunteer support and initial funding for vaccine provided the catalyst for the World Health Assembly's resolution in 1988 to eradicate polio worldwide.
 Spearheading partners of the Global Polio Eradication Initiative were the World Health Organization, Rotary International, U.S. Centers for Disease Control and Prevention and UNICEF.

 Worldwide Rotarian fundraising for Polio continued over the years, with Polio vaccination increasing.
-However, in 2007 the Bill and Melinda Gates Foundation challenged Rotary to complete the project by matching their $100 million grant to End Polio Now and raise $100 million dollars in three years.
+However, in 2007 the Bill and Melinda Gates Foundation challenged Rotary to complete the project to match their $100 million grant to End Polio Now by raising $100 million dollars in three years.

 In 2009 the Foundation allocated another $250 million, challenging Rotary to now raise $200 million by June 2012.
 The project was re-launched as the $200 Million Challenge to make the final push for total eradication.
 Each Club was challenged to raise funds each year with a target of $6,000.
 The resulting $550 million directly supporting immunisation campaigns in affected countries, where polio continues to infect and paralyse children, robbing them of their futures and compounding the hardships faced by their families.

-The incidence of Polio has dropped from about 350,000 per day to only 604 reported for 2011 and 222 for 2012.
 Also India, recently an epicentre of the wild poliovirus, has since January 11 2011 completed 2 full calendar years without a case being recorded.
-It can be confirmed 'Polio Free' if there is a further year without reported cases.
-But most importantly, so far this year (up to 23 january 2013) the have been NO CASES recorded anywhere.
-However, polio still threatens children in parts of Africa and South Asia, remains endemic in three countries: Afghanistan, Nigeria and Pakistan thus leaving other countries at risk from imported cases from there.
+However, polio still threatens children in parts of Africa and South Asia and remains endemic in three countries: Afghanistan, Nigeria and Pakistan thus leaving other countries at risk from imported cases from there.

 Rotary International members have also given countless hands-on volunteer hours to this critical effort.
 Sporting their signature yellow vests and caps, Rotarians from India and worldwide - including our own PP Marnette Lyons (shown right) have helped administer vaccines to children in India and raised polio awareness.
 Click on image to see report of PP Marnette's National Immunisation Day.